 - 2 large eggs

-- Mix-in’s: Chocolate chips, M&M's, Rolos, etc. (optional)
+Optional Mix-in’s: Chocolate chips, M&M’s, Rolo's, etc.

-Using a medium scoop or spoon, scoop the dough onto the prepared baking mat.
-Bake for 9-11 minutes, or until the cookies are set.
+- Using a medium scoop or spoon, scoop the dough onto the baking sheet.
+Top with additional toppings, if desired.
+Bake 9 to 11 minutes, or until the cookies are set.
 You don’t want them to brown.